J-Term

 - Courses may not require physical installation, Harvard funding or sponsorship, or travel.

-- Use of the Fabrication Lab requires prior approval.
+- Use of the Fabrication Lab requires approval.

-- GSD student instructors must be in good academic standing.
+- GSD student instructors must be in good standing.

-- Proposals must include two GSD faculty or staff references, who will be contacted during the evaluation process.
+- Proposals must list two GSD faculty or staff members as references, who may be contacted during the evaluation process.
+Please contact your references before including their names, so they have an opportunity to provide input in advance.

 Please contact [email protected] with additional questions.